-Are you confused about the difference between an aesthetician and a non-medical aesthetician?
+Are you confused about the difference between an Aesthetician and a Beauty therapist?
+Or a medical Aesthetician and a non-medical Aesthetician?
 We’ve got you covered with detailed information about a non-medical aesthetician and how to become a qualified one.
+It is important to note that throughout this blog, when we refer to an Aesthetician, we will be referring to a non-medical Aesthetician

 Let’s begin!